-The online Graduate Certificate in Autism Spectrum Disorder has a focused curriculum designed to prepare graduates to effectively work with children and students across the autism spectrum.
+The online Graduate Certificate in Autism Spectrum Disorder has a focused curriculum designed to prepare graduates to address the needs of children and youth with autism spectrum disorder.

-This certificate program provides critical knowledge and practical skills to help address a disorder that is estimated to affect approximately 1 in 68 children in the United States.
-Students complete a four-course sequence that includes a field work component.
+This certificate program provides critical knowledge and practical skills to help address social, behavioral, academic, and communication skills development.
+Students complete a four-course sequence in addition to a field observation course.

-In order to enroll in the online graduate certificate, a Bachelor’s degree is required.
+In order to be admitted to the online graduate certificate, a Bachelor’s degree is required.

 Note that this program does not lead to initial teacher certification or licensure.